 Public Provident Fund is a traditional form of investment.
 Investment in PPF is risk-free since it is only available with the post office and government-sanctioned banks.
 It has a lock-in period of 15 years, and return for the FY 2019-20 is 8.1% (compounded annually).
 Withdrawals from PPF are tax exempt.
 Additionally, one can avail loan against the PPF account as well.

 New Pension Scheme:

-NPS offers various schemes which are market linked.
+NPS offers various schemes which are market-linked.
 There is no guarantee of returns.
 Also, the proceeds on maturity are taxable.
-However, NPS is a Government initiative and additional deduction of Rs.
+However, NPS is a Government initiative and an additional deduction of Rs.
 50,000 can be claimed under section 80CCD(1B).

 Employee Provident Fund:

 Investment in EPF up to 12% of an employee’s salary can be claimed as a deduction.
 The interest rate for EPF is roughly 8.8%.

 Tax-saving FDs are like traditional fixed deposits from banks with a lock-in period of 5 years.
 Interest earned on such FDs is 7-9%.
 But the maturity proceeds are taxable.

 National Savings Certificates one of the oldest ways to avail tax-saving benefits.
 They are long-term investment avenues issued by post offices.
 Interest earned from NSC is around 8.1%.